eriksquires/RStudio_with_Windows/docs/RStudio_w_Windows.md

 **Do NOT install VS Code in WSL.**

 Install VS Code from the Microsoft Store like any other Windows application.
-The trick is that we install VS Code in Windows but we launch VS Code from inside WSL.
-You should be able to use PowerShell to install it like this:
+The trick to a happy life is that we will *install* VS Code in Windows but we will *launch* VS Code from inside WSL.
+You can use the Microsoft Store UI to locate VS Code or you can use PowerShell to install it like this:

 ``` text